5T33Z0/OC-Little-Translated/Terminal_Commands.md

 > [!IMPORTANT]
 >
-> In macOS Sequoia, Gatekeeper can no longer be disabled via Terminal ([new method](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md))
+> In macOS Sequoia, disbaling Gatekeeper requires you to confirm the changes in System Settings &rarr; Gatekeeper &rarr; select "Allow apps from 'Everywhere'"

 ### Disable DMG verification